admercs/bibutils/README.md

 I am interested in bug reports and problems in conversions.
 Feel free to e-mail me if you run into these issues.
 The absolute best bug reports provide error messages from the operating systems and/or input and outputs that detail the problems.
 Please remember that I'm not looking over your shoulder and I cannot read your mind to figure out what you are doing--"It doesn't work." isn't a bug report I can help you with.
 License

-All versions of bibutils are relased under the GNU Public License (GPL) version 2.
+All versions of bibutils are relased under the `GNU Public License (GPL) Version 2`.
 In a nutshell, feel free to download, run, and modify these programs as required.
 If you re-release these, you need to release the modified version of the source.
 (And I'd appreciate patches as well...if you care enough to make the change, then I'd like to see what you're adding or fixing.)

 ## Compilation